koshka77/mfurin-vizstory/final_p2.md

 ## Part II
 ### Design and user research (Part I)
-Sketches and storyboards, a moodboard, user research protocol and findings, revised design / wireframes based off of user research and a summary of findings have been provided in [Link to Part I](final_p1.md)
+Sketches, storyboards, a moodboard, user research protocol and findings, revised design/wireframes based on feedback as well as summary of findings have been provided in [Link to Part I](final_p1.md)

 ### Final data story